 Conferences, workshops and lunchtime briefings: Participation is limited.
 If you would like to obtain more information, please contact our Events Team.

 Dissemination Events: These meetings are open.
 Email our Events Team for more information.

 We now invite submissions from interested researchers on any topic within the area of Macroeconomics and Growth.
-The deadline for submission is 6pm (UK time), Monday 26 September 2016.
 Only full-length papers will be considered.

 Research in the MG programme covers long-run macroeconomic issues including:

-All papers presented at the conference will be selected through this open submissions process.
-Please note that there will be time for only a small number of presentations, with the conference running from lunch on the 17th to lunch on the 18th.
+All papers presented at the conference will be selected through this open submission process.
+Please note that there will be time for only a small number of presentations between the 11th and 12th of November.

 If you would like to submit a paper, please upload a draft on the call for papers webpage by Wednesday 30 June 2021.
 If you do not currently have a CEPR profile, please create a new on here and then click on the registration link.
 If you have any difficulties registering for this meeting, please contact Lydia Williams, Events Officer, at [email protected]